pureskillgg/docs/docs/datascience/README.md

 ### Who can use the data?

-Anyone with a use case that adhears to the license.
+Anyone with a use case that adheres to the license.

 The full license is presented and agreed to when you subscribe to the data set, but it's basically the [CC BY-NC-SA 4.0] license, which means you